Day Trip to Tossa de Mar from Barcelona: Complete Guide

 By far, the highlight of visiting Tossa de Mar is exploring the iconic Tossa de Mar Castle.

-This medieval fortress is one of the best castles near Barcelona, perched on a hilltop overlooking the town and sea, making for some spectacular views.
+This medieval fortress is one of the best castles near Barcelona and is situated on a hilltop overlooking the town and sea.

 And what’s cool is that the Old Town is enclosed within the castle walls so you’ll be strolling through charming restaurants, bars, and shops while exploring the castle grounds.